 Many parents opt for buy a full blown expensive curriculum that does not even get use because it does not meet their expectations.

 Since you are starting just use a free curriculum and see how you do with it.

 Math and language arts are the major focus of kindergarten.
 Other subjects include science, social science, music, health and safety, art, and physical education.

 Teach Your Monster to Read is a great resource online.
 It was designed by academics and covers learning letters and sounds and move on to reading full sentences.
 And the computer version is free!

-Reading Bear has received rave reviews form education experts praising the curriculum for, amongst other things, sounding out words for the children, which helps them to understand how the sounds match the letters.
+Reading Bear has received rave reviews from education experts praising the curriculum for, amongst other things, sounding out words for the children, which helps them to understand how the sounds match the letters.